-The information contained here is subject to change, please always verify with your local Red Cross or disaster preparedness agencies.
+The information contained in this section was taken from the local panhandle chapter of the American Red Cross.
+The information contained here is subject to change, please always verify the most current information with the local Red Cross or disaster preparedness agencies.

 Have a Safe Place To Take Your Pets